gianpierobozza/todolist/README.md

 In this repository you'll find a simple [Sencha Touch 2](http://www.sencha.com/products/touch) application called ToDoList, the name is self-explanatory, that helps you keeping track of your daily tasks.
-It's my first Sencha Touch 2 app so it's something like an exercise to learn using the framework and.. on the backend side I also wanted to learn something new so I'm using [node.js](http://nodejs.org/) to write a RESTful web service that connects the application to the [MongoDB](http://www.mongodb.org/) database where documents and users lives.
+It's my first Sencha Touch 2 app so it's something like an exercise to learn using the framework and.. on the backend side I also wanted to learn something new, so I'm using [node.js](http://nodejs.org/) to write a RESTful web service that connects the application to the [MongoDB](http://www.mongodb.org/) database where documents and users lives.
-It don't pretend to be the top of the class for this kind of application, but if you like it and want to contribute / start a project from this repo I'll be happy to keep in touch.
+It don't pretend this to be the top of the class for this kind of application, but if you like it and want to contribute / start a project from this repo I'll be happy to keep in touch.
-Another mention is the development server I'm using: it's a [Raspberry PI Model B](http://www.raspberrypi.org/) running [Raspbian "Wheezy"](http://www.raspbian.org/).
+Another mention goes to the development server: I'm using a [Raspberry PI Model B](http://www.raspberrypi.org/) running [Raspbian "Wheezy"](http://www.raspbian.org/).

 A summary of the technologies used: